Want the perfect workout program?

 It involves taking very heavy dumbbells (much heavier than you would use for a normal dumbbell row) and performing high-rep rows (15+) with them.
 Their weight and high-reps involve using a bit of body momentum to explode them up.
 As for the eccentric portion, there’s not much.
 It’s more similar to the controlled eccentric of a heavy deadlift.

-These will put some serious mass on your back AND increase your grip.
+These will put some serious mass on your back and increase your grip.

 How To Perform Kroc Rows